Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 the raw string of html

-See usage examples in comments : The comments framework.
+See usage examples in comments : The comments framework and memo in Noi and Truncating HTML texts.

 - lino.modlib.memo.rich_text_to_elems(ar, description)¶